|

 the best protection you can afford.
 Leather will give you protection

-from abrasion and hard armour can help protect joints.
+from abrasion and hard armor can help protect joints.

-Leather gloves can be repaired but hard armour makes this more difficult
+Leather gloves can be repaired but hard armor makes this more difficult

 and sometimes impossible.
 The fit of gloves is also very important.